CyberFlameGO/svnpython/Doc/library/test.rst

    methods.

+.. exception:: TestSkipped

+   Subclass of :exc:`TestFailed`.
+Raised when a test is skipped.
+This occurs when a needed resource (such as a network connection) is not available at the time of testing.

 .. exception:: ResourceDenied

-   Subclass of :exc:`unittest.SkipTest`.
+   Subclass of :exc:`TestSkipped`.
 Raised when a resource (such as a network connection) is not available.
 Raised by the :func:`requires` function.

 The :mod:`test.test_support` module defines the following constants: